-Following annexation, the City would extend park and recreation services to the Rollingwood community.
-The City could continue to maintain and operate the facility utilizing current District property tax revenues that would shift to the City, or it could sell the property to satisfy any outstanding debts, which appear to be minimal.
+Following annexation, the City would extend park and recreation services to the Rollingwood community, as well as other City services.
+The City could continue to maintain and operate the facility utilizing current District property tax revenues that would shift to the City from the County and certain special districts (P-6 and L-100), or it could sell the property to satisfy any outstanding debts, which appear to be minimal.
 LAFCO, through its Terms and Conditions, could require that the net proceeds of property sale be utilized to the benefit of the Rollingwood community.

-LAFCO PROCESS - DISSOLUTION & ANNEXATION
+LAFCO Process - Dissolution & Annexation